sb2345/okckd.github.io/source/_posts/ninechap/2014-06-16-NineChap-Linked-List.md

 The comparison:

-{% img left /assets/images/reverse-linked-list-code-compare.png %}
+{% img middle /assets/images/reverse-linked-list-code-compare.png %}

 More: there is a way to reverse list recursively.
 This can be another good interview question. __[Reverse linkedlist recursively]({% post_url /leetcode_plus/2014-06-17-Reverse-linkedlist-recursively %})__